 Open government data for app development

 Apps like Citymapper by Citymapper, Ltd. help you navigate and stay up to date with the mass transit systems throughout some of the world’s most complex cities.
-Hong Kong’s One Click by SAHK teaches social skills to children with developmental disabilities.
-Both are examples of public-private partnerships in government mobile app development.
+It’s an example of public-private partnerships in government mobile app development.

 Citymapper, Ltd. is a privately owned app development company that works with government agencies to gain access to infrastructure and public transportation information.
 The Citymapper app covers 40 cities around the world and communicates with users in 12 languages.
-SAHK’S One Click is available in English, Simplified and Traditional Chinese.
-It is listed on the Government of Hong Kong mobile apps area under “For Students of Special Educational Needs” and is part of its m-Government directory.
-These, like many other mobile device interfaces, exist thanks to governments opening up their data to private companies for app development.
+This, like many other mobile device interfaces, exists thanks to governments opening up their data to private companies for app development.

 The future state of Government 2020